apache/shenyu-website/blog/2021-08-20-Code-Analysis-Context-Path-Plugin.md

 tags: [Context-Path, Apache ShenYu]
 ---

-> Before you start, you can run[the Demo Of Context-Path Plugin](demo-collection#context-path-plugin)
+> Before starting, you can refer to [this article](./start-demo) to start the gateway

 ### Body